Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 -   BoneWorldBounds
 -   ChunkBoneWorldBounds

-These components are added automatically during conversion but can also be added using `CullingUtilities.GetBoneCullingComponentTypes()`.
+These components are added automatically during baking but can also be added using `CullingUtilities.GetBoneCullingComponentTypes()`.
 Every bone that influences a skinned mesh **must** have these components, unless the culling behavior is overridden entirely.